Ed Forbes is a Scottish jazz drummer and educator based in Salisbury, UK.

 tuition & workshops

 Inspired by the workshops he'd put on in schools and the enthusiasm and interest in drums shown by students, (as well as being incensed by the systemic withdrawal of music tuition and support for music and the arts in the UK education system), he set up and started offering drum tuition in 2014.
-SInce then he has been helping guide students of all ages (currently from 5 through to 65) and abilities on their drum journey.
+Since then he has been helping guide students of all ages (currently from 5 through to 60) and abilities on their drum journey.
+In 2018 he set up Salisbury Drum Centre ( salisburydrumcentre.co.uk ) a bespoke studio complex providing drum and other music tuition, recording and rehearsal facilities.
 He offers individual tuition, school tuition and workshops as well as general and bespoke workshops to introduce people to the joy of dumming as well as using drumming for teambuilding and motivational purposes.

 See further details below or use the contact form or call 07584 127500.